 3. The desktop is still alive and well in many enterprises

 While G Suite is mainly a cloud solution with some desktop options, Microsoft Office is a hybrid of cloud and desktop.

 For many enterprises, Microsoft Office aligns better with the practice of building and supporting a Windows machine for each employee.

-Google has been trying to turn this tide through the promotion of Chromebook Enterprise, which means centralized management of a fleet of relatively low maintenance computers.
+Google has been trying to turn this tide through the promotion of Chromebook Enterprise, a solution that means centralized management of a fleet of relatively low maintenance computers.

 Enterprises That Have Adopted G Suite

 Despite Google’s efforts, Fortune 500 companies are not yet lining up for G Suite.
 However, there are a number of early adopters.

 Here are examples of larger companies that have adopted G Suite: